Skip to main content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 What is the difference between Turabian and Chicago and?
 The primary difference is that Turabian is shorter and contains fewer instructions, and that it does not contain information about publication.
 The Chicago Manual of Style is designed for professionals in the field who are publishing, and has a great deal of instruction on formatting and many other things.
 Turabian is a pared-down version designed for students writing research papers and is a style of writing and formatting that is created and updated by Kate Turbian.
 It is adapted from the University of Chicago's 'Chicago' style of citation and is simplified for students and researchers.

 Get in-person tutoring at SLAC, located on the 4th floor of Alkek Library.
 Check the website for hours and availability.
-SLAC also maintains a good handout page for quick reference.
+SLAC also maintains a good Documentation

 The Writing Center is located on the first floor of ASB North.
 You can get help with all types of writing, including papers, essays, and resumes.
 The Writing Center offers in-person and online tutoring (check their website for more information).
-Round Rock patrons can seek assistance from the Round Rock Writing Center.
+Round Rock patrons can seek assistance from the Round Rock Writing Center